What’s The Best Transmission Fluid?

 - Seal swell additives and agents

-- Anti-foam additives and anti-oxidation compounds to inhibit oxidation and "boil-off"
+- Anti-foam additives and antioxidant compounds to inhibit oxidation and "boil-off"

 - Gasket conditioners